Guide to the Rivanna Trail

 (.64 miles, 5.88 from mile 0, easy)

 We hope to build a foot crossing through the culvert.
 It is illegal to cross over the railroad tracks or through the culvert.
 To bypass the culvert, turn left at the culvert through the kudzu patch and pick up a spur trail leading back to Melbourne (or, back-track along the previous segment or the paved path).
 Turn right and follow Melbourne past the high school until it ends at Kenwood.
-Turn left on Kenwood, immediately right onto Galloway Drive, and then the second left onto Jamestown Drive.
-Follow Jamestown until it ends at the cul de sac.
-Cross the bridge over Meadow Creek into Greenbrier Park, then turn left to rejoin the rustic Trail.
-Spurs on both side of the bridge lead west from the railroad culvert.
-(The City plans to build an additional bridge at the culvert to make a loop within the park.)
+Turn right on Kenwood, and follow it until it ends.
+At the cul de sac, the trailhead returns you to the rustic path through Greenbrier Park.
+Where the RT meets the paved trail crossing the park, turn right and cross the bridge over the river, then immediately turn left on the gravel path.

 (1.07 miles, 6.95 from mile 0, moderate)

 Cross Brandywine Drive; follow the clearing and watch for the rock hop across Meadow Creek on the left.
 Use caution crossing the creek.
 A bridge is planned for near this location in the near future.

 (.62 miles, 7.57 from mile 0, moderate)

 Walk upstream beside Meadow Creek as it makes its way under two major roadways.
 After passing under Hydraulic Road, turn right at the top of the hill, along the sidewalk over the creek, and then left through the culvert under the 250 Bypass.
 Continue through forest near City Gardens and the disc golf course.
 Turn right onto Morton Drive.